whateverhappenshappens/HMS_APP/README.md

 ## Features

 Actions admin can perform currently:
-* Create and update booking for a user if user requests
+* Create and update booking for a user if the user requests
 * Check and get details about all bookings associated with a user and a doctor.
-* Update status of a booking.
+* Update the status of a booking.
 * Register accounts for other admin and doctor.
-* Block, Reactivate, Deactivate any user.
+* Block, Reactivate, or Deactivate any user.

-Actions user can perform currently:
+Actions the user can perform currently:
-* Register and login to a account.
+* Register and log in to an account.
 * Create bookings with a doctor (A user can have max 2 bookings per day per doctor).
 * Check and get details about all bookings associated with the user.
-* Update status of a booking.
+* Update the status of a booking.
-* Deactivate, Reactivate their account.
+* Deactivate and reactivate their account.

 Actions doctor can perform currently:
-* Register and login to a account.
+* Register and log in to an account.
 * A doctor can have max 6 bookings per day.
 * Check and get details about all bookings associated with the doctor.
-* Update status of a booking.
+* Update the status of a booking.
-* Deactivate, Reactivate their account.
+* Deactivate and reactivate their account.

-The sessions are maintained by jwt tokens and all the validation, authorization and authentications are managed by the server.
+The sessions are maintained by jwt tokens and all the validation, authorization, and authentications are managed by the server.

 ## Getting Started